-For example, in the Contribution Analysis report, you can analyse in detail which of your holding is driving your overall portfolio performance in %.
+For example, in the Contribution Analysis report, you can analyze in detail which of your holding is driving your overall portfolio performance in %.

-My other favourite – available only for premium plan members – is the Diversity report, which visualises your portfolio across a number of dimensions including industry classification, investment type, market, country or even your own custom portfolio groups.
+My other favorite – available only for premium plan members – is the Diversity report, which visualizes your portfolio across a number of dimensions including industry classification, investment type, market, country, or even your own custom portfolio groups.

-In the Future Income report, you get to visualise your upcoming dividend payments by date in a single table (including withheld tax if any).
+In the Future Income report, you get to visualize your upcoming dividend payments by date in a single table (including withheld tax if any).

 Some of these reports are not available in the free plan, so more advanced investors who want access to them need to upgrade to one of their premium plans.